Deploy WordPress in Kubernetes.

 Deploying WordPress on Kubernetes requires creating several resources, including Deployments, Services, Persistent-Volume-Claims, and MySQL database.

-You have to set the Kubernetes cluster to follow these links
+You have to set the Kubernetes cluster to follow these

 Open a terminal session.